wso2/open-healthcare-docs/en/docs/fhir/terminology/conceptmap-operations.md

 ConceptMap resources define mappings between codes in different code systems -- essential for data integration across systems that use different terminologies.

 :::note
 The pre-built [terminology service](./overview.md) currently focuses on ValueSet and CodeSystem operations.
-ConceptMap operations (`$translate`, `$closure`) are not yet available in the service.
-The FHIR standard defines these operations for future implementation.
+ConceptMap operations (`$translate`, `$closure`) are FHIR-standard reference/examples for future implementation — not currently supported by the terminology service.
 :::

 ## ConceptMap in FHIR